-Section 2(107) taxable person means: A person who is registered or liable to be registered under section 22 (i.e. registration required if turnover exceed threshold limit and so on) or section 24 (i.e. Compulsory registration under GST).
+Section 2(107) taxable person means A person who is registered or liable to be registered under section 22 (i.e. registration required if turnover exceeds threshold limit and so on) or section 24 (i.e. Compulsory registration under GST).
 A ‘taxable person’ under GST, is a person who carries on any business at any place in India and who is registered or required to be registered under the GST Act.
-Any person who engages in economic activity including trade and commerce is treated as taxable person.
+Any person who engages in economic activity including trade and commerce is treated as a taxable person.‘Person’ here includes individuals, HUF, company, firm, LLP, an AOP/BOI, any corporation or Government company, body corporate incorporated under laws of foreign country, co-operative society, local authority, government, trust, an artificial juridical person.

 Who is Liable to get Registered under GST?